Spherically symmetric black hole spacetimes on hyperboloidal slices: Introduction

 Conformal compactification \cite{PhysRevLett.10.66} is one method to tackle compactified hyperboloidal slices, which allow us to reach \scrip with a finite value of the coordinates.
 The core idea is that instead of working with the physical metric $\tilde g_{ab}$ that diverges at infinity when the coordinates are compactified, the Einstein equations are instead expressed in terms of a finite conformally rescaled metric $\bar g_{ab}$, related to the physical one by a conformal factor $\Omega$ that vanishes at $\scri^+$ at the appropriate rate

 One of the most difficult aspects of this approach to the hyperboloidal initial value problem \cite{Frauendiener:1997ze,Friedrich:2003fq} is the regularisation of the resulting formally singular equations (see \eref{eq:EEconformal} in \sref{formulation}) in a way that works numerically and avoids instabilities arising from the continuum equations, in particular for hyperbolic free evolution schemes as considered here.
 At the analytical level, the equations were shown to be manifestly regular at \scrip \cite{friedrich1983,Friedrich:2003fq}, however that specific formulation does not treat BHs in a straightforward way and suffers from continuum instabilities \cite{Husa:2002kk}.
-In contrast to the conformal approach, the dual frame method \cite{Hilditch:2015qea,Hilditch:2016xzh} aims to minimise the divergent terms in the equations, making them as regular as possible.
+In contrast to the conformal approach, the dual foliation method \cite{Hilditch:2015qea,Hilditch:2016xzh}, a generalization of the dual coordinate frame method used in \cite{Scheel:2006gg}, aims to minimise the divergent terms in the equations, making them as regular as possible.
 The present implementation follows Zengino\u{g}lu's approach \cite{Zenginoglu:2007jw,Zenginoglu:2008pw,Zenginoglu:2008wc,Zenginoglu:2007it} to conformal compactification, using free evolution and a time-independent conformal factor $\Omega$.
 Stable evolutions in spherical symmetry of regular initial data that do not form BHs were presented in \cite{\pap}, while \cite{\papgauge} covers experiments with suitable hyperbolic gauge conditions.